Competence-Based Analysis of Language Models: Introduction

+The rise of large, pretrained neural language models (LLMs) has led to rapid progress in a wide variety of natural language processing tasks \cite{gpt3,palm,dubey2024llama3}.
+However, these models can also be quite sensitive to minor changes in input prompts \cite{pararel,notrobustinput,mizrahi2024multiprompt} and fail to generalize outside their training or fine-tuning distribution \cite{wang2023chatgptrobustness,yang2023ood}.
+It is usually unclear where these limitations come from, as LLM task performance is typically studied using only ``black box'' behavioral analysis where limitations can only be detected if they are adequately represented in evaluation datasets, which cannot cover every potentially relevant limitation using a finite dataset \cite{everythingbenchmark,siska2024robustness}.
+Thus, a deeper understanding of how these models can perform as well as they usually do while exhibiting unexpected limitations is critical for ensuring robust, trustworthy, and socially-responsible LLM-enabled applications \cite{shin2021explainableimplications,liao2023transparency,zou2023representation,bereska2024mechanistic}, and constitutes a key question in the basic science of LLM interpretation and analysis \cite{bereska2024mechanistic,anwar2024foundational}.

+We approach this question in terms of \emph{competence}, drawing on the traditional competence-performance distinction in linguistic theory to motivate the study of LLMs in terms of their underlying representation of language.
+We define LLM competence in the context a given linguistic task as the alignment between the ground-truth causal structure of the task and the LLM's latent representation of the task's structure, measured by intervening on the LLM's representation of task-causal versus spurious properties and observing how its behavior changes in response.
+Models leveraging causal representations to perform a task generalize better under distribution shift than those that do not \citep{icp,irm,invariance}, meaning that more competent LLMs are also expected to exhibit greater robustness to distribution shift.

-While \calm can be instantiated using a variety of existing causal probing techniques (e.g., \citealp{amnesic,kernel_inlp,spectral_nonlinear}), we implement a novel intervention methodology for damaging LLM representations using gradient-based adversarial attacks against structural probes, extending causal probing to arbitrarily-encoded representations of relational properties and thereby enabling the investigation of new questions in language model analysis.
-We carry out a case study of \calm on BERT \cite{bert} and \rb \cite{roberta} by implementing interventions as GBIs in order to measure and compare these LLMs' competence across 14 lexical inference tasks, showing that the proposed competence metric can generate novel insights to help explain and predict their behavior across these tasks.
+While the representations of causal or spurious properties are not directly observable, we take inspiration from \emph{causal probing}, which intervenes on LLMs' representations of latent properties using causal interventions to study how these representations contribute to their behavior \cite{amnesic,causalgrammaticalnumber}.
+We introduce a general model interpretation and analysis framework, \calm (for \emph{Competence-based Analysis of Language Models}), to study and measure LLM competence using causal probing.
+While \calm can be instantiated using a variety of existing causal probing interventions (e.g., \citealp{inlp,kernel_inlp,ravfogel2022linear,spectral_nonlinear,belrose2024leace}), we develop a new methodology for intervening on LLM representations, \emph{Gradient-Based Interventions} (GBIs), which use white-box adversarial attacks against supervised probes to modify LLM embedding representations.
+GBIs are the first causal probing technique that allow one to study models' use of arbitrarily-encoded feature representations, enabling the investigation of new questions in language model interpretation.
+We carry out a case study of \calm using GBIs to intervene on two well-studied LLMs in order to measure and compare their competence across 14 lexical inference tasks, showing that \calm can indeed explain important patterns in behavior across these tasks by distinguishing between models' use of causal versus spurious properties.